 - we have reasonable cause to suspect that the child’s suffering, or is likely to suffer, significant harm.

-- we need an assessment of the state of the child's health and development, or of the way they’ve been treated, to help us determine whether or not they’re suffering, or are likely to suffer, significant harm.
+- we need an assessment of the state of the child's health and development, or of the way they’ve been treated.
+This will help us determine whether or not they’re suffering, or are likely to suffer, significant harm.

 - it’s unlikely that, without an assessment order, a satisfactory assessment will be made.

-As with all orders under the Children Act 1989, the court must regard the child's welfare as paramount and be satisfied that making the order would be better for the child than no order at all.
+As with all orders under the Children Act 1989, the court must regard the child's welfare as paramount.
+They must be satisfied that making the order would be better for the child than no order at all.

 When a court grants an assessment order, it specifies the date by which the assessment should begin.
-We’ll have seven days to make the assessment, which will usually involve an initial assessment of the child’s medical, intellectual, emotional, social and behavioural needs.
+We’ll have seven days to make the assessment.
+This will usually involve an initial assessment of the child’s medical, intellectual, emotional, social and behavioural needs.

 A care order is a court order that places a child in our care.
-We'll then share parental responsibility for the child with the parents and make most of the important decisions about the child's upbringing, such as where they live and how they’re educated.
+We'll then share parental responsibility for the child with the parents.
+We'll make most of the important decisions about the child's upbringing, such as where they live and how they’re educated.

-- the child concerned is suffering, or is likely to suffer, significant harm; and
+- the child concerned is suffering, or is likely to suffer, significant harm.

-- the harm or likelihood of harm is a result of:
+- and, the harm or likelihood of harm is a result of:

 - the child being beyond parental control.

-The conditions for making a supervision order are the same as for care orders but the effects of the order are different.
+The conditions for making a supervision order are the same as for care orders.
+The effects of a supervision order are different from care orders.
 Supervision orders don’t give us the responsibility of looking after the child, nor do they give us parental responsibility.

-A supervision order puts the child under the supervision of a designated council officer or a probation officer, who'll be expected to:
+A supervision order puts the child under the supervision of a designated council officer or a probation officer.
+They'll be expected to:

-- consider applying for variation or discharge of the order if it’s not being complied with or if they feel it’s no longer necessary.
+- consider applying for variation or discharge of the order.
+This would happen if it’s not being complied with or if they feel it’s no longer necessary.

-A supervision order will usually last for one year, but can last for as long as three years if the supervisor decides to apply for the order to be extended.
+A supervision order will usually last for one year.
+It can last for as long as three years if the supervisor decides to apply for the order to be extended.

 Secure accommodation orders

-Apart from certain juveniles remanded to council accommodation, children can’t be placed or kept in accommodation that restricts their freedom unless they have a history of absconding and are likely to abscond, suffer significant harm, or injure themselves or others if placed in alternative accommodation.
+Apart from certain juveniles remanded to council accommodation, children can’t be placed or kept in accommodation that restricts their freedom.
+The exception is if they have a history of absconding and are likely to abscond, suffer significant harm, or injure themselves or others if placed in alternative accommodation.

 Such children may be placed in secure accommodation for a maximum period of 72 hours without court authority.
 If we want to keep them in secure accommodation beyond that period, we have to apply to court.
-The maximum period a court can authorise a child to be kept in secure accommodation is three months for a first application or six months if further applications are made to keep the child in secure accommodation this can be up to six months.
+The maximum period a court can authorise a child to be kept in secure accommodation is three months for a first application.
+If further applications are made to keep the child in secure accommodation this can be up to six months.